Getting Started

 Pex#

-(Python EXecutable) artifact directly once you have a python executable (3.9 -> 3.13) installed:
+You can also run the .pex (Python EXecutable) artifact directly once you have a python executable (3.9 -> 3.13) installed:

 wget https://github.com/godatadriven/dbt-bouncer/releases/download/vX.X.X/dbt-bouncer.pex -O dbt-bouncer.pex